Today’s post is all about decluttering your mindset, including 9 mindsets I’ve decluttered for a more positive life.

 Embracing minimalism has taught me to make more thoughtful and intentional purchases.
 Instead of impulsively buying things I won’t use or don’t need, I try to shop mindfully.
 Buying things that will add value to my life, not just clutter.

 5. A scarcity mindset

 But keeping things because of a scarcity mindset often leads to a home full of clutter.
-Full of things we rarely or never use, but keep because we’re afraid of letting them go.
+Full of things you rarely or never use, but keep because you’re afraid of letting them go.

 Usually these “just in case” situations rarely actually happen.
-And if they do happen, we can usually make do with something else.
-Or forget we were even saving an item “just in case” anyways!
+And if they do happen, you can usually make do with something else.
+Or forget you were even saving an item “just in case” anyway!